Main content start

 Joe Nation

 Joe Nation is a Professor of the Practice of Public Policy at Stanford University, where he co-directs the graduate student Practicum in public policy and teaches policy courses on climate change, health care, and California state issues.
-He also serves as a Grossman-Kennedy Fellow in Human Biology, teaching environmental and health policy.
-He received the Phi Beta Kappa Undergraduate Teaching Award in 2023.

-His current research is focused on climate change and improving data-driven decisions by state governments.
-Nation sits on the board of Advisors for Georgetown’s School of Foreign Service and is a Faculty Affiliate at Stanford’s Center on Longevity.
+His current research is focused on carbon markets and improving data-driven decisions by state governments.
+Nation is a Faculty Affiliate at Stanford’s Center on Longevity.
 He has consulted for RAND for more than 30 years since his graduation from the Pardee RAND Graduate School (PRGS) in 1989.
+Nation continues to direct State Statistics, a collection of socioeconomic statistical databases that was created at RAND in 1997.

 From 1992-2000, he served on the Marin Water Board, including two terms as President.
 From 2000-2006, he represented Marin and Southern Sonoma Counties in the California State Assembly.
 He was the principal co-author of AB 32, California’s Global Warmings Solutions Act and was selected as Legislator of the Year by a number of organizations.